The Children of William Wetmore and Ann Ponting

 - Ellen Hewett.
 Baptised 10 January 1830 at Hill.

 In 1841 Thomas and 'Hester' Hewett were living in Hill where 50 year old Thomas was farming.
-None of the children are listed, although they would all have been in their teens, but they had 4 agricultural labourers living with them.
+None of the children are listed, although they would all have been in their teens, but they had four agricultural labourers living with them.
 In 1851 they are farming 300 acres in Hill.
-All three children are living at home as are 4 general servants.
+All three children are living at home, as are four general servants.
 In 1861 Thomas and 'Hester' are in Hill where 72 year old Thomas is farming 320 acres with 4 labourers and 3 boys and living with them is a housekeeper, a dairymaid and 2 house servants.

 In 1881, 91 year Thomas Hewett, a retired farmer was living with his 25 year old granddaughter Catherine Cox at Hill.
 Catherine gives her occupation as housekeeper.
 The census notes that Thomas was blind.

-Thomas Hewett died on 24 December 1882 aged 93 (Reg Gen Dec Qtr 1882 Thornbury 6a 143).
-Probate was granted to John Cole Cox and Robert Hewett Wetmore, both yeomans of Hill.
+Thomas Hewett died on 24 December 1882 aged 93.
+Probate was granted to John Cole Cox and Robert Hewett Wetmore, both yeoman of Hill.
 His effects were worth £1,117 12s 3d.

 - Anne Cox nee Hewett

-Anne married John Cole Cox on 3 May 1853 at Stone.
+Ann Hewett married John Cole Cox on 3 May 1853 at Stone.
 John was a farmer from Rockhampton.
 His father James Cox was a yeoman.
+Ann Hewett was the daughter of Thomas Hewett, yeoman.
 The witnesses were Thomas Hewett and Ellen Hewett, possibly Anne's father and sister.

 - Thomas Hewitt Cox.
 Baptised 3 May 1854 at Rockhampton.
 Buried 23 January 1857 at Rockhampton, aged 2 years and 9 months.